Exomoons of Circumbinary Planets: Fundamental Concepts

-Of the 14 transiting CBPs, the majority are close to the stability limit around their binary.
-The stability limit roughly coincides with where the inner edge of the protoplanetary disc would have been, i.e. the binary carved out an inner ``hole'' \citep{ArtymowiczLubow1994,stabLimCalculation,CircumbinaryDisks}.
-It is believed that CBPs did not form in situ because the protoplanetary disc would have been too turbulent this close to the binary \citep{Paardekooper2012}.
-The leading theory is that they instead formed farther out before migrating inwards and then parked near the disc edge, where they are currently seen \citep{CircumMigrationPierens2008,PierensNelson2013,planet_parking_Penzlin_2021,martin2022runninggauntletsurvival}.

-Broadly speaking, there are two regimes of disc-driven migration.
-Type 1 migration, which we believe the known CBPs followed, comes from an exchange of angular momentum between the migrating body and a protoplanetary disc via a torque \citep{Ward1997}.
+Broadly speaking, there are two regimes of disc-driven migration: Type-I and Type-II.
+Type-I migration comes from an exchange of angular momentum between the migrating body and a protoplanetary disc via an external torque arising from disc-planet interactions \citep{Ward1997}.
 To first order, the planet does not significantly alter the structure of the disc.
-The structure of the disc directly influences migration as it's an interchange between two main agents: the Lindblad and the co-rotational torques.
-Lindblad torque is a product of density perturbations arising from Lindblad resonances between the planet and the disc gas.
-In the context of a circumbinary disc, this torque is what causes a planet to lose angular momentum, pushing it inwards towards the binary.
+The structure of the disc directly influences migration through an interchange between two main agents: the Lindblad and the co-rotational torques.
+Lindblad torque is a product of density perturbations arising from Lindblad resonances between the planet and the gas within the disc.
+This torque causes a planet to lose angular momentum, pushing it inwards towards the host star(s).

-\cite{lubow2010planetmigration} model the Lindblad torque in Type 1 migration by:
+\cite{lubow2010planetmigration} model the Lindblad torque in Type-I migration by:

-\\where $\Sigma_d$ is the density of the disc, $m$ is the mass of the migrating planet, $M_{\rm A}$ and $M_{\rm B}$ are the masses of the primary and secondary star respectively, and $H$ is the disc height.
-A typical disc height prescription is given as $H = ha$, where h is a scaling constant, taken to be $h = 0.04$, which corresponds to the surface density of a minimum mass solar nebula (MMSN) of $\Sigma_0 = 1700k$ g/cm$^2$ with $k = 1$.
+\\where $\Sigma_d$ is the density of the disc, $a$ is the semi-major axis of the migrating body, $m_{\mathrm p}$ is the mass of the migrating planet, $M_{\mathrm A}$ and $M_{\mathrm B}$ are the masses of the primary and secondary star respectively, and $H$ is the disc height.
+A typical disc height prescription is given as $H = ha$, where $h$ is a scaling constant, taken to be $h = 0.04$ by the authors \citep{lubow2010planetmigration}, which corresponds to the surface density of a minimum mass solar nebula (MMSN) of $\Sigma_0 = 1700$ g/cm$^2$.
+The disc density can be scaled by a proportionality constant, $k$, which can be varied to simulate discs of different densities, as the exact densities of protoplanetary discs are not well constrained.
 The Keplerian orbital frequency, $\Omega$, is given by

 \\where $G$ is the gravitational constant.
 The rate at which the semi-major axis of an object decreases over time is given by the following: